WordPress/block-interactivity-experiments/Readme.md

   - Tracking Issue: [Tracking issue: Full vDOM Hydration ⚛](https://github.com/WordPress/block-hydration-experiments/issues/64)

   This hydration method is based on the creation of a static virtual DOM from the root, where only the interactive islands are replaced by P/React components.
 It behaves like a single P/React application.

-## Project structure

-Blocks are structured using these folders/files:

-- `edit`: User code exclusive to the `Edit` component.
-- `view`: User code exclusive to the `View` component.
-- `shared`: User code shared between `Edit` and `View` components.
-- `gutenberg-packages`: Framework code that should be absorbed by Gutenberg packages.
-- `webpack`: Bundling configuration that should be absorbed by `@wordpress/scripts`.

 ## Block Requirements